Lawson Peak Trail: Hiking, Scrambling and Climbing to the Summit

 Pancake Rock & On Towards Lawson Peak

-Pancake Rock, a large granite boulder that is as flat as a pancake, is located on the north side of the trail.
+Pancake Rock, a large granite boulder that’s as flat as a pancake, is located on the north side of the trail.
 It’s an easy climb to the top, where you will get an up-close view of Lawson Peak to the west, Gaskill Peak to the northwest, and the valley and mountains behind you to the east.

 The Final Approach

 Head west toward Lawson Peak until you find a small trail at the base of the peak leading towards the mountain.
-Step into the brush and continue following the trail up the peak’s hillside.
+Step into the brush and follow the trail up the peak’s hillside.
 The trail gradually gets steeper, and soon you’re spending less time hiking and more time climbing up, around, and over boulders.

 Most hikers won’t find the rock scrambling at this point too difficult.